Michelle L. Guy, MSW, RSW, Psychotherapist, IFS Therapist (IFSI), Founder & Clinical Lead

-Michelle is the Founder and Clinical Director at Acorn & Anchor Therapy Centre.
 Michelle provides training, mentoring, and clinical supervision to our Acorn & Anchor Therapist Team & Outside Professionals.

 Hello, I'm Michelle!

 I’ve spent over 30 years working with children, teens, families, and adults across a variety of settings.
-Over the years, I’ve honed my skills and knowledge to focus on supporting neurodivergent individuals, especially those who are Gifted, Talented, and Intense-minded, (GTI-m), a non-pathologizing coin of phrase I use to describe people who are identified or identify themselves with Giftedness (in any domain*), Twice-Exceptional (2e), ADHD, ASD1, C-PTSD, LGBTQ2S+, Anxiety and/or with existential-depression.
+My passion is in supporting neurodivergent individuals, especially those who are Gifted, Talented, and Intense-minded, (GTI-m) - a non-pathologizing coin of phrase to describe people who are identified or identify themselves with: Giftedness (in any domain*), as Twice-Exceptional (2e), with ADHD, ASD1, C-PTSD, Anxiety and/or with existential-depression, and those identifying as LGBTQ2S+.

 The therapy process isn’t about quick fixes or one-size-fits-all approaches.
 It’s about building trust, supporting self-energy, and fostering lasting connections.
-That’s why we typically work with clients on a longer-term basis, and we always encourage them to return if challenges pop up down the road.
+As a team leader, I am confident that my team members will support our GTI-m population in the best possible ways.

 * The five domains of giftedness: intellectual, academic, creative, leadership, and visual/performing arts.